 In the mid-1990s, the United States Food and Drug Administration (FDA) approved two direct NAA tests for identification of M. tuberculosis complex in respiratory specimens that were smear-positive for AFB: the Gen-Probe M. tuberculosis Direct (MTD) test and the Roche Amplicor Mycobacterium Tuberculosis Test.93 The Amplicor test is a PCR-based test that amplifies M. tuberculosis DNA, whereas the Gen-Probe MTD test is a transcription-mediated amplification test that amplifies M. tuberculosis rRNA.
 The Gen-Probe MTD test takes only 3 hours to perform.

-When used for AFB smear-positive respiratory samples, the Gen-Probe MTD test is quite reliable, with high sensitivity (83% to 100%), positive predictive value (94–100%), and negative predictive value (96–100%) reported in the literature.94, 95, 96 This high level of accuracy allows for early identification of AFB as either M. tuberculosis or nontuberculous mycobacteria (NTM), and treatment/perfection control decisions can be based on this information.
+When used for AFB smear-positive respiratory samples, the Gen-Probe MTD test is quite reliable, with high sensitivity (83% to 100%), positive predictive value (94% to 100%), and negative predictive value (96% to 100%) reported in the literature.94,95,96 This high level of accuracy allows for early identification of AFB as either M. tuberculosis or nontuberculous mycobacteria (NTM), and treatment/perfection control decisions can be based on this information.

-When used in AFB smear-negative respiratory samples, early studies suggested diminished reliability of this test with sensitivity of 50% and positive predictive value of 3–50%, although specificity remained high.93 More recent data with a new, enhanced MTD test (MTD2) suggest that even in AFB smear-negative respiratory samples, sensitivity and specificity approach 100%.96 Many studies suggest that the Gen-Probe MTD test is also useful in assessing extrapulmonary specimens with high sensitivity (84–100%), specificity (98–100%), and positive predictive value (90–100%).94, 95, 96, 97, 98
+When used in AFB smear-negative respiratory samples, early studies suggested diminished reliability of this test with sensitivity of 50% and positive predictive value of 3% to 50%, although specificity remained high.93 More recent data with a new, enhanced MTD test (MTD2) suggest even in AFB smear-negative respiratory samples, sensitivity and specificity approach 100%.96 Many studies suggest Gen-Probe MTD test is also useful in assessing extrapulmonary specimens with high sensitivity (84% to 100%), specificity (98% to 100%), and positive predictive value (90% to 100%).
+94,95,96,97,98

 These new, rapid, highly sensitive molecular techniques do not solve all the problems detecting M. tuberculosis.
 Like any test, NAA assays are not perfect and should be used only in conjunction with traditional culture isolation methods to maximize sensitivity of the laboratory diagnosis of TB.
-Current NAA technology allows for the detection of M. tuberculosis in patient specimens within hours compared with the 14–28 days required for culture.
-The potential clinical benefits of this early detection, for both an individual and at public health level, are unimaginable.
+Current NAA technology allows for the detection of M. tuberculosis in patient specimens within hours compared with the 14 to 28 days required for culture.
+The potential clinical benefits of this early detection, on both an individual and a public health level, are unimaginable.

 Detection of drug resistance in a timely manner is one of the most important tasks in the proper management of TB patients.
 The decision about whether to perform drug sensitivity testing depends on the initial assessment of clinical and epidemiologic factors.
 Initial susceptibility testing should be done in persons known to be at high risk.
 These include patients with a history of antituberculous chemotherapy; patients in a geographic region in which there is a high prevalence of drug resistance, such as Asia, Africa, and Latin America; and contacts of known or suspected resistant cases.